slarse/rut/README.md

 * `log`
     - Shows the Git log starting from HEAD
     - Accepts the `-n <number>` option to limit the amount of logged commits
+    - Accepts the `--oneline` flag to produce abbreviated output

 ## Upcoming features